Visirt/node-red-contrib-broadlink-control/README.md

 1. Swipe left on the home screen to reveal your devices.
 2. Select the device
 3. Select the :gear: icon and add remote
-4. Click the `+` sign and add the buttons or functions you want to be able to use in node-red
+4. Click the `+` sign and add the buttons or functions you want to be able to use in Node-RED
 5. The app will ask you to point the remote at it and press the appropriate button
 6. Complete the process to add the buttons you need
 7. Click the :gear: icon and create shortcut if you want the device to be visible on the app home screen